-OverOps' dashboard servers as the main hub through which you can spot, prioritize and move towards fixing critical errors in your staging and production application(s).
+The OverOps Dashboard servers as the main hub through which you can spot, prioritize and move towards fixing critical errors in your staging and production application.

-The dashboard is comprised of 3 main parts - the Event list, Event Chart and Views pane.
-These components work together to allow you to zoom in on the error that impact your applications the most.
+The Dashboard comprises three main panes - Event List, Event Chart and Views Pane.
+Together these components allow you to zoom in on the error that impacts your applications the most.
 Once you've zoomed in on an error you can drill into its actual cause using the Error Analysis Screen.

 The Events List and Chart both visualize events selected within the current Timeframe and View.